Channel Balance Interpolation in the Lightning Network via Machine Learning: Background

 \subsection{Bitcoin}

-Bitcoin is a peer-to-peer electronic cash system invented in 2008 by a pseudonymous person or group under the name Satoshi Nakamoto \cite{Satoshi}.
+Bitcoin is a peer-to-peer electronic cash system invented in 2008 by a person or group under the pseudonym Satoshi Nakamoto \cite{Satoshi}.
 The purpose of Bitcoin is to provide a trustless way to transfer value.
 The features which allow this trustless transfer of value are Bitcoin's distributed ledger, Proof-of-Work consensus model, and fixed supply.
 The Bitcoin network operates without relying on a central server.
 New transactions are added to the decentralized ledger through a process known as mining.
 Bitcoin nodes which participate in this mining process collect transactions and add them to to an \say{ongoing chain of hash-based proof-of-work} \cite{Satoshi}, by solving a computationally difficult problem.
 The chain which demonstrates the most computational effort is regarded as the authentic record of transactions.
-Proof-of-Work adds a real world cost to attempting to invalidate past transactions, also known as a block re-organization.

 Transaction fees in Bitcoin are determined by the amount of data consumed on-chain rather than the value being transferred.
 All else equal, this pricing dynamic makes smaller payments more expensive relative to larger payments.
 Additionally, the Bitcoin blockchain's transaction throughput is intentionally constrained.
 With a fixed block size and block time, the network is designed to process an average of one 4MB block every ten minutes, translating to a maximum of seven transactions per second \cite{scaling}.
 While this design choice ensures accessible storage and bandwidth requirements for Bitcoin, it also hampers the scalability of its blockchain as a peer-to-peer electronic cash system.
 Considering the time, fees, and energy expended, common use cases like micropayments, subscriptions, and streaming payments are prohibitively expensive to execute on the base layer of the Bitcoin blockchain.